 Ultra Reliable service communications

-As indicated in TR 38.821, a number of service scenarios (e.g. user in residential homes in remote areas, users on board vehicles, high speed trains, vessels or airplanes), would benefit from the combination of terrestrial and non-terrestrial access or two different non-terrestrial access (e.g. GSO and NGSO based) to meet the targeted service performances in terms of data rate and/or reliability.In underserved areas, the bandwidth provided by a terrestrial based access (e.g. NR or LTE) may be limited at cell edge.
+As indicated in TR 38.821, a number of service scenarios (e.g. user in residential homes in remote areas, users on board vehicles, high speed trains, vessels or airplanes), would benefit from the combination of terrestrial and non-terrestrial access or two different non-terrestrial access (e.g. GSO and NGSO based) to meet the targeted service performances in terms of data rate and/or reliability.

+The operator of the multi orbit network will also benefit from the flexibility brought by such combination techniques in the optimisation of the network resource usage.
+The ability to offload delay tolerant traffic components to a GSO access increases the NGSO access network’s capacity for delay sensitive traffic.
+Moreover, the operator can reduce the service delivery cost where GSO and NGSO access networks have different cost per bit transported.

+In underserved areas, the bandwidth provided by a terrestrial based access (e.g. NR or LTE) may be limited at cell edge.
 Adding a NTN based NG-RAN will be an enable to achieve the targeted experience data rate.

 Under some scenarios such as on board high speed trains, the service area may not be fully homogeneous along the rail track and multi connectivity involving NTN-based NG-RAN would enable to provide the targeted reliability.